chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 This template is useful for empirical researchers, PhD students, RAs, and coauthor teams using Python, Stata, R, LaTeX, Git, Dropbox, GitHub, or LLM/coding-agent workflows.

+I recommend you use at least two separate agents (the template is tested using ChatGPT5.5 and Codex), a coding one and research one.
+There's a simple coding-free mechanism to coordinate them.
+But if you insist, a single agent should also work well with the template.

 It is especially useful when a project needs to grow from exploratory data work into a reproducible and submission-ready replication package.

 ## What This Template Is Not